Lodewikus2000/inequality/PROPOSAL.md

 #### Minimum viable product
 View 1 : a world map where the user can select a country.
 Country color based on share of top 10%, top 1%, or bottom 10%.

 View 2: a country's national income divided over 10 people.
 The representation of the share of income is a pie chart, and the pieces of the pie chart can be distributed over the 10 people.

-View 3: Lorenz curve based on the data.
-View 4: a graph view: something over time?
+View 3: a graph view: something over time?

 #### Optional
 Information about inequality when it comes to health, government spending on social programs.